 What Kind of Job Security Can You Expect?

 Because ESL teachers help immigrants to effectively communicate and thrive in our country, there will always be high demand for these professionals.
-Also, ESL teachers are often hired to work in foreign countries teaching students English as a second language.
+Also, there are plenty of opportunities in other countries as well.
+ESL teachers are often hired to work in foreign countries teaching students English as a second language.
+If you’re someone interested in meeting new people and going to new places, this should be worth considering.

 Graduates may find more job openings in states with larger non-native English populations such as Texas, California, Florida and New York.
-Though the BLS does not currently provide projections for ESL teachers, it does estimate a 3% increase in employment for elementary teachers and 4% increase of high school educators by 2028.
-The BLS reported a median annual salary for elementary school and high school teachers is $58,600 and $60,320 respectively.
-The BLS also reports that adult literacy teachers, a category that would include ESL teachers, earn an annual median salary of $53,630.
+Though the BLS does not currently provide projections for ESL teachers, it does estimate a 4% increase in employment for elementary teachers and 5% increase in high school educators by 2031.
+The BLS reported the median annual salary for elementary school and high school teachers is $61,400 and $61,820 respectively.
+The BLS also reports that adult literacy teachers, a category that would include ESL teachers, earn an annual median salary of $59,720.

-Math majors learn multiple mathematics disciplinaries.
+Math majors learn multiple mathematics disciplines.
 You will grow and refine your skills in algebra, calculus, trigonometry, finite math, and statistics, as well as learn how to use these new skills to develop complex algorithms, predict and avoid risk and analyze big data to help businesses identify meaningful insights.
 Of course, many graduates will choose to share their passion for math with others by teaching math for a living.
+It’s an exciting and fruitful field.

 Career & Salary Outlook